df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 Unjust Enrichment: `UE†`
 Voluntary Disclosure Agreement: `VDA`

-3) Submitting a flawed DR-26S application to `DOR` triggers a high risk of an audit exposing violations and penalties.
+3) Submitting a flawed DR-26S application to `DOR` triggers a high risk of an audit exposing violations and leading to penalties.
 Consequently, careful consideration of the pitfalls below is essential.

 4) A common misconception regarding `DSS𐏐` concerns the «$5,000 cap».